Medical/Dental/Health Professionals Ministry

 Park entrance fee is waived for convention attendee's.
 Mention you're attending the Southern Union Convention Medical/Dental Convention at the gate.

 Welcome to our 50 year anniversary of the Southern Union Medical/Dental/Health Professional Convention!
 For 50 years the Southern Union has traditionally provided an extended weekend of continuing education, inspirational Sabbath programming, which has touched young and old alike, and good old-fashioned fun and Adventist fellowship for physicians, dentists and other allied healthcare professionals.
 This special year continues this tradition in the beautiful new venue of Stone Mountain Park located in Stone Mountain, Georgia.
 We know your participation in the weekend will refresh your faith, renew old friendships, and reconnect you with your family and loved ones.
 Our theme this year is BALANCE.
 We believe by participating in this special weekend you will come closer to learning how to achieve the balance God wants each of us to experience not only in our spiritual lives but in our professional lives as well.
 So come, bring your family and join our Jubilee!
 You are sure to be blessed!

-Doctors, Dentists, Practitioners, Nurses, Physical Therapists and all other allied health professionals should attend.
+Doctors, Dentists, Optometrists, Practitioners, Nurses, Physical Therapists and all other allied health professionals along with their families.

 |Thursday, October 6, 2016:|

 |Sunday, October 9, 2016:|

 |12 NOON||Hotel Check-out|

 To register online now click here or to register by phone call Bonnie Davidson @ 770-408-2135.